FIVE MOST SURPRISING FINDS

 An IQ reduction of four points may sound small.
 It is not.
 Applied across an entire population, it shifts the whole distribution curve.
 It doubles the number of children who fall below the threshold for intellectual disability.
 It halves the number who score in the gifted range.
 It takes a population that should have produced thousands of engineers, physicians, and scientists and nudges them — invisibly, irrevocably — toward diminished outcomes.
 Those outcomes will be attributed to everything except the poison in their walls.

 But the cognitive effects are only the beginning.
-Lead exposure in early childhood is associated with (Needleman et al., New England Journal of Medicine, 1990; Nevin, Environmental Research, 2007):
+Lead exposure in early childhood is associated with the following outcomes (Needleman et al., New England Journal of Medicine, 1990; Nevin, Environmental Research, 2007).

 Not because they are bad children.
 Because a neurotoxin has damaged the brain circuits responsible for the self-regulation that schools demand and the criminal justice system punishes the absence of.